rlneumiller/oli/docs/src/intro.md

 - This project is inspired by Claude Code and similar AI assistants
 - Uses Anthropic's Claude 3.7 Sonnet model for optimal agent capabilities
+- Backend built with Rust for performance and reliability
-- Built with Rust and the Ratatui library for terminal UI
+- Frontend built with React and Ink for a modern terminal UI experience
-- Special thanks to the Rust community for excellent libraries and tools
+- Special thanks to the Rust and React communities for excellent libraries and tools